Raghunathrao Shankarrao Gandekar: Early years

+In 1907, on the recommendation of Mr. Swifte, he was appointed to the bench of Magistrates in Poona to gain practical experience in criminal law.
+He served in this capacity as an honorary bench magistrate for the next six years, during which he became familiar with the conduct of criminal court proceedings.
+While living and working in Poona, his role and education brought him into regular contact with local officials, statesmen, successive Governors of Bombay, commissioners, and political agents.

 Mr. W. D. Sheppard the political agent and the Collector of Poona wrote a letter addressing Shrimant Babasaheb to his father His Highness Shankarrao Raosaheb:

 He is held in high esteem by all who have been brought in contact with him, as an honourable and unassuming young nobleman of the highest character, actuated my strong desire to get for himself, by such steady habit, such experience as is open to him.

 Raja Ragunathrao received two coronation medals as Yuvaraja, the first at the time of Coronation Darbar of King Edward VII in 1903 and the second at the time of coronation darbar of Imperial King George V in 1911.
 In June 1903 Shrimant Babasaheb was honoured with a Silver Medal at the hands of Lord Northcote, the then Governor of Bombay.
 In 1912 he was honoured by the same silver medal by Mr. L. C. Swifte, the political agent of Bhor and Collector of Poona on the behalf of Government.

 As Yuvaraja (crown prince) Raghunathrao also administered Vichitragad taluka.
 As a Yuvaraja he was well prepared by the knowledge of law and its procedure.
 His father rightly thought it proper to entrust him the management of Vichitragad taluka.
 He conferred with the powers of Assistant Collector, Sub-divisional Magistrate and Assistant Judge in 1913.
 From thence till his accession he looked to the affairs of that taluka with great ability, interest and zeal.

 In the year 1916 the Honorable Mr. W. D. Sheppard, Member of the executive council in his speech before proceeding to England, observed with the reference to Shrimant Babasaheb as follows: